aaivu/In21-S7-CS4681-AML-Research-Projects/projects/210491P-Climate-AI_Climate-Modeling/experiments/readme.md

-- The provided colab notebook contains all the experiments done during this study under **"section 5"**.
+- The provided [colab notebook](https://colab.research.google.com/drive/1Fo7tOpook_ShKfgWG-7BsV3w1fuXcr3q?usp=sharing) contains all the experiments done during this study under **"section 5"**.
 - This notebook is not tuned for running in the local environment.
 - Upload the notebook to the Google Colab environment and run.
-- Use GPU runtime from faster execution.
+- Use the GPU runtime for faster execution.
 - The notebook is provided inside the [src](https://github.com/aaivu/In21-S7-CS4681-AML-Research-Projects/tree/main/projects/210491P-Climate-AI_Climate-Modeling/src) folder too.
-- Dataset and pre-trained model are downloaded from the [Google Cloud Bucket](https://www.google.com/url?q=https%3A%2F%2Fconsole.cloud.google.com%2Fstorage%2Fbrowser%2Fdm_graphcast) during the experiments.
+- The dataset and pre-trained model are downloaded from the [Google Cloud Bucket](https://www.google.com/url?q=https%3A%2F%2Fconsole.cloud.google.com%2Fstorage%2Fbrowser%2Fdm_graphcast) during the experiments.